 Authors must submit original work.
 Contributions must not be copied or plagiarised in whole or in part from elsewhere.Authors must disclose conflicts of interest and partial benefits associated with their work.

-Social Alternatives is committed to objective and fair double-blind peer-review of submissions, and to addressing conflict of interests between editors and reviewers.
+Social Alternatives is committed to objective and fair double-blind peer-review of academic articles, and to addressing conflict of interests between editors and reviewers.
 Problems are addressed by the Editorial Collective who are committed to providing swift resolutions to disputes.